 Indoor Air Quality Ozone Monitor

 We are in the process of developing a portable IAQ Ozone Monitor to address the needs of indoor air quality measurements.
 The goal is to produce an ozone monitor based on UV absorbance that is free from interferences often found in indoor air while being priced at the same level as currently available Heated Metal Oxide Semiconductor (HMOS) ozone sensors which suffer from many interferences and long-term drift.
-A new product, the UV-IAQ-100 Ozone Monitor is expected to be introduced in the spring of 2016.
-The instrument features the use of fans in place of air pumps to make the instrument nearly silent for use indoors and a patent-pending heated graphite ozone scrubber to greatly reduce interferences from Hg and UV-absorbing VOCs found indoors.
+A new product, the UV-IAQ Ozone Monitor, is undergoing field testing in late 2017.
+The instrument features the use of fans in place of air pumps to make the instrument nearly silent for use indoors, and a patent-pending heated graphite ozone scrubber to greatly reduce interferences from Hg and UV-absorbing VOCs found indoors.

 Black Carbon Photometer